Joint Entrepreneurship School

 As a study achievement to be evaluated, German-Chinese teams submit their business models in a final report based on an EXIST application and are rewarded with ECTS points in addition to their experiences and expertise.

-The participants were six master students from KIT and six PhD or master students from SJTU.
-The event was reduced to one week and took place digitally via Zoom during the original first week of JES from July 06 to July 10, 2020.
+The participants were 6-8 master students from KIT and the same number of PhD or master students from SJTU.
+The event was reduced to one week and took place digitally via Zoom in July.

 The teaching sessions were held by Prof. Terzidis (workshop conception and leadership), while the organization and project coordination was the responsibility of Allen Mohammadi and Andreas Kleinn from EnTechnon.